DebBugging/mws-restaurant-stage-1/README.md

 ## Project Overview

-For the this project, I converted a static restaurant reviews webpage to a mobile-ready web application.
+For this project, I converted a static restaurant reviews webpage to a mobile-ready web application.
 This was a static design that lacked accessibility and responsiveness.
-I used Flexbox to make it viewable across all viewports and added more feature such as ARIA labels for Accessibility.
+I used Flexbox to make it viewable across all viewports and added more features such as ARIA labels for Accessibility.
 I also included Service Worker to cache content for offline use.

 ### Specification

 The stater code was provided by Udacity.
 The code had a lot of issues.
 It was barely usable on a desktop browser, much less a mobile device.
-It also didn't include any standard accessibility features, and it didn't work offline at all.
+It also didn't include any standard accessibility features and it didn't work offline at all.

 The Udacity [rubric](https://review.udacity.com/#!/rubrics/1090/view) has a list of all the minimium requirements to complete the project.